Lotti/codemotion2015/README.md

 Here you can find all the slides and demos showed at my talk during Rome's Codemotion 2015

-http://pong4.eu-gb.mybluemix.net - the example showed during the talk
+http://pong4.eu-gb.mybluemix.net - the example showed during the talk - not anymore online! but you can deploy your own copy on bluemix!
+This project is bluemix ready :)